abreuse/ydkjs/README.md

 You Don't Know JS - Examples
 ============================

-This repository refers to the book You Don't Know JS (i'm not the author of the book) :
+This repository refers to the book You Don't Know JS wrote by Kyle Simpson :

     https://github.com/getify/You-Dont-Know-JS